MazanLabeeb/Express-Blog/README.md

 ## About <a name = "about"></a>

 This is a basic blog app made using Express framework.
 App uses Mongodb and Postgresql database.
+It uses Cloudinary hosting to store the images to the server.

 ## Getting Started <a name = "getting_started"></a>